 The sound quality here is good, with a strong focus on bass.
 If you’re not a fan of this, you can use the app to customize the EQ to your liking.
 The app is also used to adjust the level of noise-canceling, which can be turned off to enable a very natural-sounding ambient mode.

 The ANC here is capable of significantly muting low noises even when no music is playing.
 It can’t mute out human voices as well, but they should quickly fizzle out once you play your own music.

 Possibly the coolest feature here is the Adaptive Sound Control feature can recognize whether you are sitting, walking, running, or in public transport and then apply appropriate levels of noise-canceling for each of these occasions.
 You can set the presets yourself, and the earbuds are fairly competent at detecting what you are doing.

-The app is also used to map out the touch commands, but unfortunately, it’s up to you to decide which functionality you want available at your fingertips, and which you’ll need to whip up your phone to use.
+The app is also used to map out the touch commands, but unfortunately, it’s up to you to decide which functionality you want available at your fingertips and which you’ll need to whip out your phone to use.